Social Value Report

 As COVID-19 gripped the country, families found themselves at home, facing virtual classrooms, unrestricted online access, and with it all, increased risk to children.
 During this time Cybertip.ca saw an 81% increase in report of online child exploitation, underscoring the urgent need to provide Canadians with online safety resources.
 C3P quickly pivoted, and responded with a dedicated support page which amalgamated all new and existing resources in one spot so families, educators, and child-serving organizations could access information easily.

 Social Value Reports

-For more detailed information about Canadian Centre initiatives from previous fiscal years, click the social value links below:
+For more detailed information about C3P initiatives from previous fiscal years, click the social value links below: